Your Safety Matters

 - (e) University police officers will assess an impoundment charge for the removal of wheel locking devices from vehicles.
 Vehicles are towed at the owner’s expense.

-Section 303 – (a) Vehicle registration is completed at the McNeese Police Department located at 4314 Ryan Street.
-Hangtags will be issued during normal business hours 7:45 am to 4:30 pm, Monday – Friday.
-Hangtags will only be issued after-hours in the event of an emergency and must be preapproved by the Deputy Chief of Police.
+Section 303 – (a) Vehicle registration is completed at the McNeese Police Department located at 4497 Philip C Williams Drive.
+Hangtags will be issued during normal business hours 7:30 am to 5:00 pm, Monday – Thursday and 7:30 am to 11:30 am on Friday.
+Hangtags will only be issued after-hours in the event of an emergency and must be preapproved by the Lieutenant.

 - (b) Students/faculty/staff must know their Banner ID and present a current State vehicle registration form to register any vehicle to be on campus.